 Under decision of the general shareholders' meeting we were appointed on 27 September 2021 for the first time to audit the Company's and the Group's separate and consolidated financial statements.
-Our appointment to audit the Company's and the Group's separate and consolidated financial statements in accordance with the shareholder's decision has been made for a two-year period, and the total uninterrupted period of engagement is 2 years.
+Our appointment to audit the Company's and the Group's separate and consolidated financial statements was renewed on 30 March 2023 under decision of the general shareholders' meeting, and the total uninterrupted period of engagement is 4 years.